AEB-labs/Java-application-exercise/docs/en/setup.md

 You can of course also clone the application exercise and push or import it into your own **private** repository.
 Your code does not need to be hosted on GitHub.
 You are free to use other providers.
 You just need to make sure that we have access to your code and that it is private.

-Please work in the `dev` branch to better compare your changes.
+Please work in a branch called `dev` to compare your changes better.

 <a name="zip"></a>